TheComputerizer/The-Impossible-Library/README.md

 }

 dependencies {
-  implementation fg.deobf('maven.modrinth:the-impossible-library:1.19.2-fileVersion')
+  implementation fg.deobf('maven.modrinth:the-impossible-library:1.20.1-fileVersion')
 }
 ```
-The where the latest file version is `0.2.2`
+The where the latest file version is `UNRELEASED`